How Long will it Hurt After Dental Implant Procedures?

 Are dental implants safe and reliable?

-Dental implants are very safe and reliable.
-Dental implants in fact are more reliable than natural teeth because they are not susceptible to cavities of gum disease.
+Implants are very safe and reliable.
+In fact they are more reliable than natural teeth because they are not susceptible to cavities of gum disease.

-Can you get invisalign when you have a dental implant?
+Can you get invisalign when you have implants?

 You can do Invisalign with dental implants, however the natural teeth will move but the dental implant will not.
 Treatment should be planned so the movement will only be done by the natural teeth and not the dental implant.
 There are dental orthopedic appliances that will work in situations where there are implants and tooth crowding.
 The ALF Appliance and DNA Appliance are examples of appliances that will work with dental implants.
 All this being said, it is better move teeth and grow bone prior to placing dental implants whenever possible.